mutasim77/knowledge-sharing/The Go Programming Language/README.md

 > - [OAuth 2.0 Implementation in Golang](https://dev.to/siddheshk02/oauth-20-implementation-in-golang-3mj1)
 > - [Getting Started with OAuth2 in Go](https://medium.com/@pliutau/getting-started-with-oauth2-in-go-2c9fae55d187)
 > - [Creating an OAuth2 Client in Golang](https://www.sohamkamani.com/golang/oauth/)

+> Implementing authentication requires understanding and choosing the appropriate method for your application's security and usability needs.
+Whether it's Basic Authentication, JSON Web Tokens (JWT), or OAuth Integration, each method offers its advantages and trade-offs.
+By effectively implementing authentication mechanisms, developers can ensure the integrity and security of their apps.

+## Understanding Authorization 🔑
+Authorization is a critical aspect of web development, determining `what` actions a user is allowed to perform within an application after their identity has been authenticated.
+In simpler terms, it controls access to different functionalities or resources based on the user's permissions or roles.
+Let's explore the concept of authorization in more detail:

+1. **Purpose of Authorization: 🔗**
+   - Authorization ensures that users can only access the parts of an application or resources that they are allowed to.
+   - It prevents unauthorized users from performing sensitive operations or accessing restricted data.

+2. **Authorization Methods: 👀**
+   - **Role-Based Access Control (RBAC):** Users are assigned roles, and access rights are granted based on these roles.
+For example, an "admin" role might have full access to all functionalities, while a "user" role might have limited access.
+   - **Attribute-Based Access Control (ABAC):** Access rights are determined based on various attributes associated with the user, the resource, and the environment.
+This approach allows for more fine-grained access control.

+3. **Authorization Process: 🧯**
+  - Once a user's identity is authenticated, the application determines the user's permissions or roles.
+  - Based on these permissions or roles, the application decides whether to grant or deny access to specific functionalities or resources.
+  - If access is granted, the user can proceed with the requested operation; otherwise, access is denied, and an appropriate error message is returned.